MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 ### Viva Topics
-**Knowledge admins**: Knowledge admins are admins who set up and configure Viva Topics in the Microsoft 365 environment.
-They also manage the Viva Topics settings after setup has completed.
-The Knowledge admin role requires you to be a Microsoft 365 global or SharePoint admin since setup and management are done in the Microsoft 365 admin center.
+You must be a [Microsoft 365 global admin](/microsoft-365/admin/add-users/about-admin-roles) or [SharePoint admin](/sharepoint/sharepoint-admin-role) to setup and manage Topics in the Microsoft 365 admin center.
+During setup, admins can configure Viva Topics to:

-The knowledge admin is an Azure Active Directory (Azure AD) role in the Microsoft 365 admin center that can be assigned to anyone in the organization.
-For more information, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference#knowledge-administrator).

-During setup, knowledge admins can configure Viva Topics to:

-- Select which SharePoint sites will be crawled for topics
+- Select which SharePoint sites will be crawled for topics.
-- Select which licensed users who can view topics (topic viewers)
+- Select which licensed users who can view topics (topic viewers).
-- Select which topics will be excluded from being identified
+- Select which topics will be excluded from being identified.
-- Select which licensed users who can create and edit topics (topic contributors)
+- Select which licensed users who can create and edit topics (topic contributors).
-- Select which licensed users who can manage topics (knowledge managers)
+- Select which licensed users who can manage topics (knowledge managers).
-- Name the topic center
+- Name the topic center.
+Admins need to be able to coordinate with all Viva Topics stakeholders in their organization to know how to configure it.
+For example, if a new project has sensitive information, the admin needs to be informed so that they can make sure that the SharePoint site is not crawled for topics, or specific topic names need to be excluded.

 For more information on all the roles in Microsoft Viva Topics, see [Roles in Viva Topics](/viva/topics/topic-experiences-roles).

-Learn more about planning and administration for Topics here: [Plan for Microsoft Viva Topics](/viva/topics/plan-topic-experiences).
+Learn more about planning and administration for Topics in: [Plan for Microsoft Viva Topics](/viva/topics/plan-topic-experiences).

 ### Viva Connections